 Federal Research Funding Updates 2025

-This webpage is regularly updated as new information becomes available.
+This page is regularly updated as new information becomes available.
 Please monitor this page frequently for developments.

 Current status: Proposal submissions and related grant activities (drawdowns, indirect rates, etc.) are operating according to the University’s standard procedures.